 Meditation is any practice of intentional stillness undertaken to quiet the mind and cultivate mindfulness (being-present-ness).
 Practices of meditation have never been as popular in Western society as they are today, and mindfulness meditation is by far the leader in popularity right now.
 Measured by Google searches, 2014 saw double the number of searches for “Mindfulness” over the previous year, and a fourfold increase since 2004.
 Companies like Google and the Huffington Post have implemented “mindfulness breaks” in their workdays for interested employees.
-Apps designed to assist with meditation have jumped near the top of the charts on iTunes.
+Apps designed to assist with meditation have jumped near the top of the charts.
 While mindfulness meditation may be trendy right now to the point of being a fad, it is certainly nothing new.
 Most cultures around the world have seen the value in meditation and have some local form of it.
 Moreover, even beyond the hype of meditation’s most vocal proponents, Western medicine has been discovering that the benefits of meditation go far beyond the obvious calming effects for the spirit and mind: The Mayo Clinic for example has recommended meditation as a complementary treatment for not only psychological conditions like anxiety and depression, but also for asthma, cancer, heart disease, and chronic pain.
 Research at Harvard Medical School has demonstrated that meditation activates sections of the brain that regulate the autonomic nervous system, which governs things like digestion, immune response, and blood pressure.
 And, a study of those at high risk for heart disease showed that, while the control group of non-meditators saw a thickening of the arterial walls over the course of the study, the group that meditated actually saw a reduction in the thickness of their arteries.

 Between the purported benefits to mental and physical health and mindfulness meditation’s apparent distance from any sort of religious language, it’s little wonder that it has caught on to such an extent in our current moment, when people are generally anxious and over-busy and have a deep spiritual intuition but no spiritual tradition within which to express it.